madmurphy/libconfini/MANUAL.md

 Reliable general patterns:

-* `IniFormat::semicolon_marker` and `IniFormat::hash_marker` -- The imaginary author of our INI file, if one observes the latter closer, chose the semicolon symbol as the leading character for disabled entries and the hash symbol as the leading character of comments.
-You may exploit this difference and set your `my_format.semicolon_marker` to `#INI_DISABLED_OR_COMMENT` and your `my_format.hash_marker` to `#INI_ONLY_COMMENT` to obtain the correct result.
+* `IniFormat::semicolon_marker` and `IniFormat::hash_marker` -- The imaginary author of our INI file, if one observes the latter closer, chose the semicolon symbol as the marker of disabled entries and the hash symbol as the marker of comments.
+You may exploit this difference and set your `my_format.semicolon_marker` to `#INI_DISABLED_OR_COMMENT` and your `my_format.hash_marker` to `#INI_ONLY_COMMENT` to obtain the correct disambiguation.
 If you believe that this solution is too artificial, think that `/etc/samba/smb.conf` and `/etc/pulse/daemon.conf` are systematically distributed using this pattern.
 * `IniFormat::no_disabled_after_space` -- Setting this property to `TRUE`, due to the initial space that follows the comment marker (`# INI...`), forces `# INI key/value delimiter: = (everywhere)` to be considered as a comment.
 Some authors use this syntax to distinguish between comments and disabled entries (examples are `/etc/pacman.conf` and `/etc/bluetooth/main.conf`)

 Temporary workarounds:

 * `IniFormat::no_spaces_in_names` -- If your INI file has only comments containing more than one word and you are sure that key and section names cannot contain internal white spaces, you can set this property to `TRUE` to enhance the disambiguation.
 * `IniFormat::disabled_can_be_implicit` -- This property, if set to `FALSE`, forces all comments that do not contain a key-value delimiter to be never considered as disabled entries.
-Despite not having an impact on our example, it has a big impact on the disambiguation algorithm used by **libconfini**.
+Despite not having an impact on our example, it has a big impact on the disambiguation algorithms used by **libconfini**.
 Its value in `#INI_DEFAULT_FORMAT` is set to `FALSE`.

 As a general rule **libconfini** will always try to parse as a disabled entry whatever comment is allowed (by the format) to contain one.
 Only if this fails, the block will be dispatched as a normal comment.